prebid/prebid-server-java/docs/endpoints/cookieSync.md

 If the `bidders` field is an empty list or field is omitted completely, it will attempt to sync all bidders.

-If the `coop-sync` is enabled by request value `coopSync` or default value by the Prebid Server host company, response will include sync for bidders configured and prioritized by the host company.
+If the `coop-sync` is enabled by request value `coopSync` or default value by the Prebid Server host company, response will include sync for bidders configured and prioritised by the host company.

 ### Sample Response